 The Sande Ace Registry

 First, Earl Sande has receipt information which provides dates of sale for the earliest Sande Aces.
-These were probably the original 12-foot models.
+The boats in 1956 were probably the original 12-foot models but it is interesting that one year later, the Sandes increased the length to 13 feet.

 - April 10, 1956 to Marine Trading Mart in Seattle (which later became Advance Outboard)